 If you're interested in my photography equipment, these are the mainstays of my kit.
 For some extra photography accessories, plugins, and courses, check out my post on the best equipment for travel photography.

-The elite “standard zoom" with a fixed f2.8 aperture.
+The elite “standard zoom” for the Fujifilm series with a fixed f2.8 aperture.
 It's a pricey lens, but if you're serious about your photography, you'll definitely want this one in your arsenal.
 Because Fujifilm cameras have a 1.5x crop factor, this lens is equivalent to 24-82mm (similar to the standard 24-70).